msukrualev/Terraform/README.md

-# The Project to run web application by using Terraform modules , Docker Containers and AWS infrastructure
+# The Project to run web application by using Terraform modules, Docker Containers and AWS infrastructure